kent-map/kent/about.md

 ![](https://iiif.juncture-digital.org/thumbnail?url=https://raw.githubusercontent.com/kent-map/kent/main/images/michelle.jpg)

-- twitter: @HumLib_cccu

 Michelle Crowther is the Learning and Research Librarian for the School of Humanities at Canterbury Christ Church University and co-lead on the project.
 When she's not teaching students how to search 19th century periodicals, marking hyptertext up and down, or chasing Dickens around a virtual map, she is doing a PhD in Victorian literature.
+Twitter: @HumLib_cccu

 ## Laura Allen